-Issued certificates contain information that defines suitable areas of application for the certificate and its associated keys.
+Issued certificates contain information which defines suitable areas of application for the certificate and its associated keys.
 The CA is not responsible for use other than the given key usage purposes.
-The area of application labelling takes place in accordance with X.509 and chapter 7.
+Area of application labelling takes place in accordance with X.509 and chapter 7.